bernhardAxonIvy/doc/source/engine-guide/getting-started/_use-the-engine.rst

 .. figure:: /_images/engine-getting-started/engine-mainpage.png

-The Axon.ivy Engine is running in :ref:`demo-mode`.
+The Axon.ivy Engine is running in :ref:`demo mode <demo-mode>`.
 This is because you did not install a valid licence yet nor did you configure a system database.
-Note, that everything that you do with the Axon.ivy Engine running in :ref:`demo-mode` is lost when you shut down the engine.
-However, you can use the engine also in :ref:`demo-mode` and tryout the pre-installed Portal application by clicking on the :guilabel:`Portal` Home link.
+Note, that everything that you do with the Axon.ivy Engine running in demo mode is lost when you shut down the engine.
+However, you can use the engine also in demo mode and tryout the pre-installed Portal application by clicking on the :guilabel:`Portal` Home link.
 To login use one of the predefined demo users:
 **demo**, **guest** or **admin**.
 The passwords of the demo users are equal to the user names (E.g. **demo** for the **demo** user).
 Login as **demo** user and try to create new **Express Workflow** process (rocket link at the top of the